Battle of Hobkirk's Hill: Aftermath

 Rawdon returned to Camden, where Watson's men joined him on May 7.
 However, the ongoing presence of Greene on one flank and South Carolina militia general Thomas Sumter on another, and the fact that Marion and Lee were wreaking havoc with his supply and communications with Charleston, convinced him that he could no longer hold Camden.
 On May 9, Rawdon abandoned Camden, retreating to Moncks Corner.

 It is notable that the future seventh president of the United States, Andrew Jackson, witnessed the battle.
 He was being held by the British at the Camden District jail as a prisoner of war.

+Preservation

+The American Battlefield Trust and its partners have saved more than 22 acres of the battlefield at Hobkirk's Hill as of mid-2023.